Jigawa State: Languages

-The Bade language is spoken in Guri LGA, Manga is spoken in Birniwa, Kirikasamma, parts of Malam-Madori, Kaugama and Guri LGAs.
+The Bade language is spoken in Guri LGA, Manga is spoken in Birniwa, Kiri Kasama, parts of Malam Madori, Kaugama and Guri LGAs.
 The Warji language is spoken in Birnin Kudu LGA, and the Duwai language is spoken in Hadejia LGA.
 Major languages are Hausa, Kanuri and Fula (spoken by the Fulani).

 Politics

 The State government is led by a democratically elected governor who works closely with members of the state's house of assembly.
 The Capital city of the State is Dutse.

 Electoral system

 The electoral system of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
 If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.